DA0-DA0/kvpk/README.md

 No authentication is required.

-Get a value from the KV store. `uuid` is the UUID of the user's profile from the PFPK auth service.
+Get a value for a UUID and key. `uuid` is the UUID of the user's profile from the PFPK auth service.

 #### Response